sgalich/interview-preparation/main.md

-# ⚡ SWE INTERVIEW PREPARATION PLAN ⚡
+# ⚡ MY INTERVIEW PREPARATION PLAN ⚡
 > Consistency is the key to success

 - FIRST THINGS FIRST